+save set

-save set (read/write, list)
+(read/write, list)

-This attribute lists the path names to be saved for this client.
-The names should be separated by comma space (,).
-The default value is 'All'.
-On all NetWorker supported clients, 'All' refers to the mounted file systems.
-Also, NetWorker supports 'wildcard' at the filesystem level.
-For example, For a UNIX NetWorker client, '/' refers to all mounted filesystems under '/'.
-And if '/space1' and '/space2' are valid filesystems, one could use '/space' to get both these filesystems backed up on the particular client.
-Please note that 'wildcard' matching at the subdirectory level, is not supported.
-So, '/space1/subdir' will not work.
+This attribute lists the path names of file systems and directories to be saved for this client.
+These path names should be separated by a comma and a space (see example below).
+At the top-most directory, these path names can include wildcard characters.
+For example, for a UNIX NetWorker client, '/' refers to all mounted file systems under '/'.
+As another example, if '/space1' and '/space2' are both valid file systems, '/space' can be used to back up both of these file systems on the particular client.
+Note that wildcard matching at any subdirectory level is not supported, meaning that using a path name such as '/space1/subdir' will fail.
+The default value, 'All', causes all mounted file systems to be saved for this client.

 When a client needs to have different file systems saved on different schedules, a Client resource is needed for each set of file systems on a particular schedule.
 For all the Client resources with the same name in a group, a given path name may only appear once.
 When a Client resource lists the save set 'All', it must be the only Client resource with its name belonging to its group.
 Example: save set: /, /usr, /usr/src;